-Focusing your bar prep on MBE subjects, particularly within the last few weeks, is the smartest strategy for passing the bar exam.
+Focusing your bar prep on MBE subjects is the smartest strategy for passing the bar exam.

 Depending on your jurisdiction, there can be 15 or more potential subjects tested on the bar exam.
 But the seven subjects that comprise the MBE are the most important to your chances of passing the bar.
 Here's why: